pratikasr/Course_content/1.Intro_to_cosmos/1.2_Cosmos_SDK_basics/b_Understanding-ignite_for_module_creation.md

 6. Build and deploy the module.

-Sure, here are some more details about each step:
+Here are some more details about each step:

 1. Install Ignite